 Re-posted from Cleveland Center for Eating Disorders (CCED) blog archives.
 CCED and The Emily Program partnered in 2014.

-By Drs Lucene Wisniewski and Mark Warren
+By Dr. Lucene Wisniewski and Dr. Mark Warren

-Comprehensive DBT treatment, initially described by Marsha Linehan, has four components: Individual therapy, skills group, 7 day week phone consultation availability, and consultation team for therapists known as “therapy for therapists”.
+Comprehensive DBT treatment, initially described by Marsha Linehan, has four components: Individual therapy, skills group, 7-day week phone consultation availability, and consultation team for therapists known as “therapy for therapists”.
 Unless all four of these components are present, a program is not providing comprehensive DBT treatment.
 Additionally, in order for a therapist to be capable of providing DBT, a significant training process is generally required.
-This training process necessitates a therapist taking a non-judgmental stance, the ability to encourage motivation and commitment with their client, extensive knowledge and understanding of the DBT skills and therapeutic techniques, and the balance of accepting where a client is while moving them towards change.
+This training process necessitates a therapist taking a non-judgmental stance, the ability to encourage motivation and commitment with their client, extensive knowledge and understanding of the DBT skills and therapeutic techniques, and the balance of accepting where a client is while moving them toward change.